 National Ovarian Cancer Coalition's Research Commitment

-In partnership with the Foundation for Women’s Cancer, the National Ovarian Cancer Coalition provided funding for two Young Investigator Research Grants, which accelerate the research of young investigators to promote the long-term success of the gynecologic oncology field.
+In partnership with the Foundation for Women’s Cancer, the National Ovarian Cancer Coalition provides funding for Young Investigator Research Grants, which accelerate the work of researchers to promote the long-term success of the gynecologic oncology field.

-In support of NOCC’s mission, two awards have been granted:
+In support of NOCC’s mission, the following awards have been granted:

 - The National Ovarian Cancer Coalition (NOCC) Research Grant for Early Detection of Ovarian Cancer